 Wait a second, as the client, don’t I own the photos?

-As the creator of the art, I’m the copyright holder and therefore the owner of the images, and I assign you the right to use the images any way you see fit as long as it’s for personal use (not commercial – that means you can’t sell the images or transfer/assign rights to them, without my permission – for example, you can’t give a news agency or magazine the right to print the images in their publications without first getting permission from me).
-This is both California and United States law, and it’s also standard in the photography industry.
+No, you don’t.
+As the creator of the art, I’m the copyright holder and therefore the owner of the images.
+I assign you the right to use the images in almost any way you see fit as long as it’s for personal use (not commercial – that means you can’t sell the images or transfer/assign rights to them without my permission – for example, you can’t give a news agency or magazine the right to print the images in their publications without first getting permission from me).
+This is both California and federal law, and it’s also standard in the photography industry.

 Never fear!
-This is very normal – even though I own the images, you can still do practically anything you want with the images.
-You can download them anywhere, share them online, hang them on your walls, text them to your grandmother!
+This is very normal – even though I own the images, you can still do practically anything you want with them.
+You can download them anywhere, share them online, buy prints and hang them on your walls, text them to your grandmother!
 The only limits I put on your personal use is that you don’t obscure or remove my logo from the images (except where it would be impossible not to, like with Instagram’s square-cropped images), and that you don’t edit the images yourself.
 This includes using filters in apps like Instagram or stand-alone editing apps on your phone.
-Also, wedding clients will be provided with unwatermarked images for printing but any images shared on social media must include my logo, unless you’ve paid the fee to buy out the copyright.
+Also, if you’ve been provided with unwatermarked images for printing, please note that any images shared on social media must include my logo, unless you’ve paid the fee to buy out the copyright.

 How many photos will I get?
 Will I get all the images you shot?

-You will get a TON of photos, especially compared to how many most photographers deliver.
-For portrait sessions, it’s around 30-45 images per session, often more – many photographers only deliver 5 or 6 images, and charge you for any others.
-For events it’s around 50 images delivered per hour, on average, which is also higher than the norm.
+You’ll receive a TON of photos, especially compared to how many most photographers deliver.
+For weddings it works out to be around 70-100 images delivered per hour, on average.
 You don’t have to worry at all about getting “enough” images – you’ll get every single image I shoot that I think is amazing and matches my brand and these days (humble brag), that’s pretty much most of the images I shoot, lol.
 You won’t get every photo I took because some photos end up blurry or just terrible in general (even I take some terrible shots sometimes!), but you’re hiring me because I’m an expert photographer with more than a decade of experience and that means you can trust me to deliver every single shot that’s worth delivering.

 Which kind of shots do I not deliver?
-I don’t deliver “repeats” (shots that are just slightly different versions of the same shot), blurry shots or accidentally inappropriate shots (like when the wind blows a dress up or someone is grimacing in the shot and it’s very unflattering).
+I don’t deliver “repeats” (shots that are just slightly different versions of the same shot), blurry shots or accidentally inappropriate shots (like when the wind blows a dress up or a very unflattering shot of someone).
 Everything else gets included, as long as it’s a great shot!
-Due to the candid nature of my photography style, not every shot is going to turn out the way we want or expect, but don’t worry, the best shots will always end up in your gallery.
+Due to the candid, sometimes rapid-fire nature of my photography style, not every shot is going to turn out the way we want or expect, but don’t worry, the best shots will always end up in your gallery.
 Which leads me to another common question…

 Can I buy the shots that you took but didn’t include in the gallery?